saisuprajamalla/FileOrganizer/README.md

 ## Requirements

 - For running the application: Java Runtime Environment (JRE) 11 or higher
-- For compiling the source code (if needed): Java Development Kit (JDK) 11 or higher
+- For compiling the source code (if needed): Java Development Kit (JDK) 11 or higher.
+Compiled code is already uploaded.

 ## Instructions